thamtech/yii2-scheduler/README.md

 Yii2 Scheduler
 ==============

-A configurable scheduled task manager for [Yii2](http://www.yiiframework.com).
+A configuration-driven scheduled task manager for [Yii2](http://www.yiiframework.com).

 This is adapted from [webtoolsnz/yii2-scheduler](https://github.com/webtoolsnz/yii2-scheduler) to provide a more configuration-driven approach.

-A few differences:
+The main differences:

 * webtoolsnz/yii2-scheduler
    * automatically picks up Task classes in the `@app/tasks` folder